Nonreciprocity and odd viscosity in chiral active fluids: Materials and Methods

-In the SI~\cite{Supp} we provide simple examples and some extension of this method.
+In Sec.~VI of the SI we provide simple examples and some extensions of this method.

-Interestingly, if one chooses cells that are of the size of the particles, such that only one particle can be within each cell, an exact relation for the the microscopic fields ${\boldmath\hat{\cal O}}(\vecr)$ can be obtained~\cite{Nakamura2009}:
+Interestingly, if one chooses cells that are of the size of a dumbbell (or a rigid molecule in the general case), such that only one dumbbell can be within each cell, an exact relation for the microscopic fields ${\boldmath\hat{\cal O}}(\vecr)$ can be obtained~\cite{Nakamura2009}:

 where $\hat{\cal O}(\vecr)$ denotes a microscopic field.
-The second line of \eqref{e8} is exact because no two particles occupy the same cell.
-In fact, using this equation we can write the Hamiltonian of \eqref{m1} in terms of the microscopic fields and calculate the microscopic PBs thus getting the reactive part of the dynamics in terms of the microscopic fields.
-This microscopic dynamics assumes exactly the same form as Eq.~(\ref{pb1b}-\ref{pb1a}) (but with the microscopic fields $\hat{\cal O}_i$), such that odd viscosity is present even in this microscopic formulation.
+The second line of \eqref{e8} is exact because no two molecules occupy the same cell.
+In fact, using this equation we can write the Hamiltonian of \eqref{m7} in terms of the microscopic fields and calculate the microscopic PBs, thus getting the reactive part of the dynamics in terms of the microscopic fields.
+These microscopic dynamics assumes exactly the same form as Eqs.~(\ref{e5})-(\ref{eq:total_momntum_dynamics}) (but with the microscopic fields $\{\hat{\cal O}_i\}$), such that odd viscosity is present even in this microscopic formulation.
 In the microscopic formulation there is, however, no dissipation (in contrast to \eqref{eq:NSE_total_momentum}) and $F[\rho]$ of \eqref{eq:H_tot} can no longer be thought of as free energy and it must be written in terms of the microscopic fields (see, e.g., $F$ in the kinetic theory derivation below).